Go query caching with PlanetScale Boost

 Set up multiple connections

-Our recommended strategy for working with PlanetScale Boost is to use two separate connections so you can be explicit when executing your queries.
-Below is an updated version of the snippet with an additional function that enables query caching on a database connection:
+Our recommended strategy for working with PlanetScale Boost is to use multiple separate connections so you can be explicit when executing your queries.
+Below is an updated version of the snippet that manages the use of PlanetScale Boost on individual database connections from the pool.

 package main